gooboys/xray_pneumonia/README.md

 Bayesian_threshhold.py:
     This file was another bayesian optimization using the parameters learning rate, dropout, and threshhold rate for model classifications.
 This did not end up yielding any valuable results.

-one_node.py:
-    This file was used to experiment with the models seeing if there was a discernable differnce when the output layer had one node rather than two for binary classification.
-The difference was negligible and it was decided to remain working on models with a two node output layer

 camtest.py:
     This file can be used to directly generate Class Activation Maps (CAMs) from model type and model number.
 This file was used to test the efficacy of the CAM model.